mattsahr/kaboom/README.md

 <h3 id="design-goals">DESIGN GOALS</h3>

 **Startup Bundle Size**
-The gallery focuses on quick load & first-paint.
+Kaboom focuses on quick load & fast startup.
 Total bundle size is under 50kB (gzipped) -- with inline images included.
-That last bit -- inline images included -- is the kicker: delivering the first 10 browseable images, with a "zoom in" lightbox and description/captions, in under 50k.
+That last bit -- inline images included -- is the kicker: delivering the first 10 browseable images, with a "zoom in" lightbox and description/captions, in under 50kb.

 | Above the fold       |     raw     |       gzip   |      brotli   |
 |----------------------|------------:|-------------:|--------------:|